 If you haven't played for a while or haven't been playing long take advantage of our free coaching to get you up to speed.
 Please contact us rather than turning up at the centre, so that we can ensure we have a coach there to help you.

 We also work with outside groups, such as Forever Active, to provide badminton as and when they would like a session or groups of sessions.

 Our players range from 6 - 18 years old and are of mixed ability.
 We try to accommodate each child into the appropriate session for their needs.
 All our sessions are coached.

 Younger / beginners: 6pm

 Saturdays (4 courts)

-The Club encourages all junior players from Year 4 upwards to take part in local tournaments.
-We will also support those who want to play in National tournaments too.
+The Club supports all junior players from Year 4 upwards who wish to take part in local tournaments.
+We can also support those who want to play in National tournaments too.